A Rose For a Journalist (Or How I Wish I Took More Spanish in High School)

 Which is why I was standing over my girlfriend on a Sunday morning.
 She was wrapped from her head to toes in white sheets, so calm and innocent, only her face exposed like a nun.

 I, of course, was trying to bribe that saintly figure with coffee and bylines.

 She sleepily conducted the Skype interview like a seasoned perodista, me hovering over her helplessly like a medical intern observing a surgery.
 If I thought I understood Spanish ok before the interview, the rapid-fire monologue squawking out of my laptop speakers made me think different.

 When the interview was over, we both breathed a sigh of relief.

 But as anyone who has conducted an interview before knows, we weren't out of the woods yet: the recording still needed to be transcribed.
-She might have been ready to topple this beastly chore had she had a proper night sleep.
+However, when we played the interview back, the flurry of words that spilled out was too fast for her comprehend.

 We spent almost an hour trying to slow it down to an audible speed.
 We tried Garage Band, and QuickTime; no luck.
 As a last ditch effort, I put the recording into Traktor, a DJ program for filling dance floors, not editing a journalistic conversation.